tjj9020/kinable/PROJECT_PLAN.md

 9.  **Infrastructure as Code (IaC) Strategy & Governance**:
     *   **Tooling**: We will primarily use AWS SAM for simpler Lambda-based services.
 For more complex infrastructure, workflows involving multiple AWS services (e.g., Step Functions, Global Tables configurations, complex networking), or where higher-level abstractions are beneficial, AWS CDK (Cloud Development Kit) will be used.
 This allows us to leverage SAM's speed for common Lambda patterns and CDK's type safety and composability for more intricate setups (e.g., an `infra/chat-cdk/` for a complex chat workflow or `infra/core-sam/` for basic API services).
     *   **IaC Governance**: To maintain security, best practices, and cost-effectiveness in our IaC:
-        *   `cdk-nag`: For CDK-based infrastructure, `cdk-nag` will be used to check stacks against best practice rules (e.g., from AWS Solutions Architect Framework).
+        *   `cdk-nag`: For CDK-based infrastructure, `cdk-nag` (installed as a dev dependency in relevant CDK packages) will be used to check stacks against best practice rules (e.g., from AWS Solutions Architect Framework).
-        *   `cfn-guard` (or `cfn-lint`): For SAM/CloudFormation templates, `cfn-guard` or `cfn-lint` will be used to validate templates against policy-as-code rules and AWS best practices.
+        *   `cfn-lint`: For SAM/CloudFormation templates, `cfn-lint` (expected to be available in the CI/CD environment) will be used to validate templates against policy-as-code rules and AWS best practices.
         *   *Why*: To prevent common misconfigurations (e.g., public S3 buckets, overly permissive IAM roles, missing encryption or logging).
-        *   *How*: These tools will be installed as dev dependencies and integrated into CI/CD pipelines to fail builds on critical violations.
+        *   *How*: These tools will be integrated into CI/CD pipelines to fail builds on critical violations. `cdk-nag` checks can be run during `cdk synth`, and `cfn-lint` can be run against generated SAM/CloudFormation templates.

 10. **Compliance and Privacy by Design**:
     *   **Compliance Backlog**: A compliance backlog will be maintained (e.g., in `PROJECT_PLAN.md` or a separate `COMPLIANCE.md` document) to track requirements related to regulations like COPPA, GDPR, and aspirations for SOC2.
 This includes defining data deletion flows, data retention policies, access logging, and mapping features to compliance controls.
 Phase targets will be assigned to these items.